tetteis/rhemafromgod/data/blog/custodians-of-gods-mysteries-part-2.md

 ---
-title: 'Custodians of God's Mysteries - Part 2'
+title: "Custodians of God's Mysteries - Part 2"
 date: '2013-11-16'
 lastmod: '2013-11-20'
 tags: ['christian-living', 'mysteries']
 draft: false
-summary: 'The Amplified Bible says we have come to Zion, "And to the church (assembly) of the Firstborn who are registered \[as citizens\] in heaven..."
+summary: 'The Amplified Bible says we have come to Zion, "And to the church (assembly) of the Firstborn who are registered as citizens in heaven..."
 (Hebrews 12:23).'
 authors: ['default']
 ---

-The Amplified Bible says we have come to Zion, "And to the church (assembly) of the Firstborn who are registered \[as citizens\] in heaven..."
+The Amplified Bible says we have come to Zion, "And to the church (assembly) of the Firstborn who are registered as citizens in heaven..."
 (Hebrews 12:23).
 We're registered citizens of Heaven; do you get it?
 There are some Christians who are even not sure whether they are saved or not; they want to feel something in their bodies to believe this.
 Such people are of the senses.
 They are the people marching to Zion.
 God's Word says I am in Heaven now; my name is registered there.
 Do you get that?

 Just like in school, when my name is mentioned I respond, "Yes Sir!"
 So you see how people sing without taking note of the words?
 To them, they think the lyrics are beautiful so they've got to sing along.
 No!
 That's not how God wants us; we have to make sure the lyrics match with God's Word before we sing along.
 I've noticed that it's easy to discern between law and spirit-inspired words when you're filled with the Spirit (Ephesians 5:18).
 The problem with a lot of Christians is that of carnality.
 When they read or listen to the Word of God, they would always try to figure out things with their minds.
 The reason a lot of people don't believe in our Gospel is because they're trying to get things with their intellect.